Abhay478/PCP_Proj/report.md

 - A thread descends the BST to find the node that contains the key to be inserted.
   - If such a node exists, it atomically sets the corresponding bit in the `buf` bitvector.
 If the bit is already set, returns duplication error.
+    - If a node is logically deleted (i.e. `buf` is all zeroes), it's existence will not be reported, i.e. `InsertSearch` returns `existingNode = null`.
   - Otherwise, it allocates a new node with the appropriate bit set, and inserts it into the RangeQueue.
-This is similar to the TSLQueue insert, with an identical `Seek` struct.
+This is identical to the TSLQueue insert, with an similar `Seek` struct.
     - Set `next` to next node in the linked list.
     - Atomically insert into the linked list by setting `next` pointer of the previous node to the new node.
     - Set `parent` pointer of the new node to the parent node.